Yermo/nativescript-mapbox/README.md

   // Draw a two segment line near Amsterdam Central Station mapbox.addPolyline({
       id: 1, // optional, can be used in 'removePolylines'
+      //above: "layerId"  // iOS only: insert new layer above existing layer
+      //below: "layerId"  // iOS only: insert new layer below existing layer

       color: '#336699', // Set the color of the line (default black)
       width: 7, // Set the width of the line (default 5)
       opacity: 0.6, //Transparency / alpha, ranging 0-1.
 Default fully opaque (1).